adhbh/ewa-graphql/Readme.md

 ### Using a real datasource

 At this point, we have a well-defined GraphQL schema.
 Now we should make it fetch real data from Github API.
-We will use `node-fetch` to talk with Github API
+We will use [node-fetch][nf] to talk with Github API

 ```
 npm install --save node-fetch